 One hurdle for the policyholder seller is to demonstrate that he or she has an insurable interest in the property.
 The Court’s decision explained that no state requires the insured to maintain an insurable interest during the course of residential or commercial property claim litigation.
 The existence of an insurable interest is determined either at the time of loss or at the time of the policy’s inception.

 The second challenge is to recover the proceeds of the “replacement cost.”
 In the Edgewood Manner case, the insurance company asserted that it was not responsible for paying any replacement cost because the insured seller sold the property prior to the completion of repairs.
-Regardless of that fact, the Court pointed out that nothing in the policy requires the insured party to perform the repairs on the property.
-Therefore, the insured party may sell the property and as long as the buyer completes repairs in a reasonable timeframe according to policy requirements, the seller can recuperate the replacement cost proceeds.
+Regardless, the Court pointed out that nothing in the policy requires the insured party to perform the repairs on the property.
+Therefore, the insured party may sell the property and as long as the buyer completes repairs in a reasonable timeframe according to policy requirements, the seller can recoup the replacement cost proceeds.

 If you filed a claim against your commercial or residential insurance policy and received a denial, you may have grounds to file a lawsuit.
 Our Tennessee insurance dispute attorneys at McWherter Scott & Bobbitt are here to help you receive the compensation you are owed based on your claim.
-To arrange a free consultation, call our office today at 731-664-1340 or complete our contact form.
-Our attorneys Clint Scott, Brandon McWherter and Jonathan Bobbitt are ready to fight for you.
-We serve clients in Tennessee from our offices in Nashville, Chattanooga, Knoxville, Memphis, and Jackson.
+Please call 731-664-1340 or fill out our contact form.
+We maintain offices in Nashville, Chattanooga, Memphis, Jackson and Knoxville.